Profile

 After Retirement

-In 1998, Arshad Ayub took the step to open the AACA (Arshad Ayub Cricket Academy) in Hyderabad to transform his experience to youth.
-His contribution makes a giant leap in this city and introduced many at all levels, under 14, under 16, under 19, and under 22 to Ranji Trophy.
-He became Indian Cricket manager on the tour of Bangladesh in 2010 and for the world cup 2015.
+In 1998, Arshad Ayub took the step to open the AACA (Arshad Ayub Cricket Academy) in Hyderabad to transform his experience for youth.
+His contribution made a giant leap in this city and introduced many at all levels—under 14, under 16, under 19, and under 22—to to Ranji Trophy.
+He became Indian cricket manager on the tour of Bangladesh in 2010 and for the World Cup in 2015.

 Arshad Ayub Stats